Ira Singhal

 Ira Singhal is an Indian Administrative Service officer and computer science engineer.
 She was the highest-scoring individual in the UPSC's Civil Services Examination for the year 2014.
 She completed her BE from Netaji Subhas Institute of Technology, University of Delhi and MBA from FMS, University of Delhi.
-Singhal topped the exam in her fourth attempt, to become the first differently abled woman to top the civil services exam.
+Singhal topped the exam in her fourth attempt, to become the first disabled woman to top the civil services exam.

 Early life and education

 Singhal was born in Meerut to Rajendra Singhal and Anita Singhal.
 Her father is an engineer and mother is an insurance advisor.
 She was among the toppers at Sophia Girls School, Meerut and Loreto Convent School, Delhi.

 Ira has scoliosis, a spine-related disorder, which disrupts her arm movement.
 She completed her schooling from the Army Public School, Dhaula Kuan and studied BE in Computer Engineering from Netaji Subhas Institute of Technology (now Netaji Subhas University of Technology) and received Dual MBA in Marketing & Finance from Faculty of Management Studies, University of Delhi.
-She scored 1,082 marks out of a total 2,025 and secured 53.43% in UPSC Exam 2014-2015.
+She scored 1,082 marks out of a total 2,025 and secured 53.43% in UPSC Exam 2014–2015.